rweather/UE1-TTL/doc/testing_clock.md

 * 2 x 8-pin DIP socket
 * 4 x 14-pin DIP socket

+The IC's are listed as 74LS series, but you can use 74HC series instead.
+Use the same series for all chips.

 ## Assembling

 Start in the usual way with the low profile components and work up in height: